 For our most recent up to date ‘Governors News’, click here.

 Governors are responsible for making sure the school actively provides the best possible and highest quality education for its pupils, and actively fulfils its role in the local community.
-The Head Teacher, Vincent Hampton, is responsible for the day-to-day management of the school, and the Governors, in co-operation with the Head Teacher, set the school’s aims, strategies and policies.
+The Head Teacher, Jenny Marshall, is responsible for the day-to-day management of the school, and the Governors, in co-operation with the Head Teacher, set the school’s aims, strategies and policies.
 You can find more information on this in the ‘Overall Responsibilities’ section below.